bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% si_intro Preparing the Crazyflie %}

-This will explain how to setup up your crazyflie to fly in the lighthouse positioning system.
+This will explain how to setup up your Crazyflie to fly in the Lighthouse positioning system.

 {% endsi_intro %}

 {% si_step Indicate the origin of your coordinate system%}
-Place the crazyflie with the lighthouse deck on the ground of where you want the origin to be of your global coordinate system.
+Place the Crazyflie with the Lighthouse deck on the ground of where you want the origin to be of your global coordinate system.
 Check out {% id_link cf2_coordinate_system %}.
 {% endsi_step %}

 {% si_step Connect to the Crazyflie with the Client%}
-* Open the CF client and connect to the Crazyflie 2.X
+Open the CF client and connect to the Crazyflie 2.X.

-* If not already done, [configure](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client#firmware-configuration)
+_If not already done, [configure](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/2021.3/userguides/userguide_client#firmware-configuration)_
 the Crazyflie 2.X in __2Mbit__ radio mode.
-{% img open the crazyflie client; wide; /images/tutorials/getting_started_with_lighthouse/client_flight_control.png %}
+{% img open the crazyflie client; wide; /images/tutorials/getting_started_with_lighthouse/3_client_flight_control.png %}
 {% endsi_step %}

 {% si_step Wait for calibration of the basestations %}
-First make sure that the crazyflie is receiving the sweep angels of both basestations and has received the calibration data.
-Mind that for the calibration data you might need to wait for 20 seconds.
+Make sure that the Crazyflie is receiving the sweep angels of both basestations and has received the calibration data.

+_For the calibration data you might need to wait for 20 seconds._

-{% img basestation status; wide; /images/tutorials/getting_started_with_lighthouse/basestation_status.png %}
+{% img basestation status; wide; /images/tutorials/getting_started_with_lighthouse/4_basestation_status.png %}
 {% endsi_step %}

 {% si_step Estimate the geometry %}
-Once you have received the calibration data, open up the basestation geometry management dialog by pressing 'Manage Geometry'.
-In the dialog, press 'Estimate Geometry'.
+Once you have received the calibration data, it is time for the next step:

+1. Open up the basestation geometry management dialog by pressing 'Manage Geometry'.

+2. In the dialog, press 'Estimate Geometry'.
 You will see then the estimated geometry of the basestations.

-If the geometry makes sense, press 'Write to Crazyflie', or else move your crazyflie and press 'Estimate Geometry' again.
+3. If the geometry makes sense, press 'Write to Crazyflie', or else move your Crazyflie and press 'Estimate Geometry' again.
-{% img basestation status; wide; /images/tutorials/getting_started_with_lighthouse/geometry_dialog.png %}
+{% img basestation status; wide; /images/tutorials/getting_started_with_lighthouse/5_geometry_dialog.png %}
 {% endsi_step %}

 {% si_step Check the positioning %}
-The lighthouse LED should now be shining green and you should be able to see the visualizations of the basestations with their channels and the crazyflie itself as a blue dot.
+The Lighthouse deck's LED should now be full green and you should be able to see the visualizations of the basestations with their channels and the Crazyflie itself as a blue dot.

-Make sure to test the crazyflie position in your hand first before flying!
+Make sure to test the Crazyflie position in your hand first before flying!
-{% img basestation status; wide; /images/tutorials/getting_started_with_lighthouse/client_lighthouse_tab_2.png %}
+{% img basestation status; wide; /images/tutorials/getting_started_with_lighthouse/6_client_lighthouse_tab_2.png %}
 {% endsi_step %}

-{% si_intro Save System configuration to a file %}
+{% si_intro Userguides and theory %}

-You can save the geometry and calibration data in a file.
-This is handy if you want to switch easily between different Lighthouse systems or you want to configure more Crazyflies so that they share a common coordinate system.
+* Check out [the cfclient lighthouse tab user guide](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/2021.3/userguides/userguide_client/lighthouse_tab/) for more explanation of each of the buttons.
+* [The system theory documentation](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/functional-areas/lighthouse/) presents the indepth theory of the lighthouse positioning system

 {% endsi_intro %}

-{% si_step Save current system configuration %}
-You can press press 'Save system config' to save the current estimated geometries and calibration to a file.
-Give it a name and press 'save' in the opened dialog.
-{% img basestation status; wide; /images/tutorials/getting_started_with_lighthouse/save_system.png %}
-{% endsi_step %}

-{% si_step Load existing system configuration %}
-You can press press 'Load system config' to load an existing system configuration.
-Select the Yaml file and press 'load' in the opened dialog.
-{% img basestation status; wide; /images/tutorials/getting_started_with_lighthouse/load_system.png %}
-{% endsi_step %}